Faeylayn/JobSearchBE/readme.md

 ##/LoginUser
 This will either login the user if it is existing, or create a new user if it does not exist and then login the user.
 It takes UserName as a parameter

-##/PostMessage
-This Endpoint posts a new message, saving it to the database with the name, post time, and username.
-It also broadcasts on the open sockets so all open connections will be able to update their chat.

-##/RetreiveMessages
-This endpoint on page load retreives the latest 20 messages from the database to display.
-Furthermore, it also takes an optional parameter to retreive the next 20 messages based on the post time.